Neurodivergent Couples Counselling in Toronto

 -

 No. Our approach is neurodiversity-affirming.
-We focus on understanding patterns and building tools—not trying to change core traits or personalities.
+We focus on understanding patterns and building tools — not changing core traits or personalities.

 Take the First Step Toward Understanding & Connection